elizrod85/Progressive-Liana-Infestation-Panama/README.md

 # Progressive-Liana-Infestation-Panama
 Dataset of selected trees with 7 different liana removal treatments.
 Panama 2012-2015

-These is the current clean data set with dead trees and other outlier trees removed and with the one all the analyses were performed.
+These is the current clean data set: all dead and other outlier trees were removed.
+This is the final dataset with the one all the analyses were performed.

 ## Datafile descriptors
 GPS: Unique number for each tree.